mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-18.md

 **📝 Explanation / How Does It Work?**

--> Prototype Inheritance:We are adding a method named calculate to the Array prototype.
+-> Prototype Inheritance: We are adding a method named calculate to the Array prototype.
 This means all arrays in JavaScript can now use this method.

--> The this keyword inside the function refers to the array on which the method is called.
+-> The 'this' keyword inside the function refers to the array on which the method is called.

 -> Iterating with for Loop -
     - We iterate through each element of the array.